Introduction to Software Development

 Waterfall Model

-This model suits when developers are already aware of the design and have developed similar kinds of software in the past.
+This model suits when developers are already aware of the design and have developed similar software.

 RAD Model

-Rapid application development is an incremental model, where functions and components are developed in parallel.
+Rapid application development is an incremental model where functions and components are developed in parallel.
+The RAD model allows users in the development process to review the product.

 The figure shown below shows the phases of this model.